Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-list-component/README.md

 ```

 As a result, all of our hoot service functions will require this `'Authorization'` header.

-> 🚨 Don't forget to `export` each service function after adding them.
-Otherwise they will not be accessible in the component where they are called upon.

 ## Call upon the service